wangmeng255/mongo-contacts/README.md

 # Contacts based on Mongoose

-Thinkful (https://www.thinkful.com/) Portfolio Exercise - a responsive app built with jQuery, mongoose to save user's contacts information.
+Portfolio Exercise - a responsive app built with jQuery, mongoose to save user's contacts information.

 ## Background